Acizza/bcnotif/README.md

 Misc:
-  Update Time: 6        # The time in minutes to wait to perform an update Minimum Listeners: 15 # Feeds below this value will never be processed State Feeds ID: 6     # The state to process extra feed from in an update.
+  Update Time: 6        # The time in minutes to wait to perform an update Minimum Listeners: 15 # Feeds below this value will never be processed State Feeds ID: 0     # The state to process extra feed from in an update.
 It is not set by default Maximum Feeds To Display: 10
   Show Alert Feeds: true # Sets whether or not any feed that has an alert should be displayed regardless if it's spiking or not
+  Max Times To Show Feed: 0 # This controls how many times a feed can be showed in a row before notifications are disabled for it.
+It is not set by default.

 # This controls the global spike values (which are used to determine if a feed is jumping in listeners)
 Spike Percentages: